CSI Trainings

 No matter your location, you should be aware of where you are and what is happening around you as well as alert to potential threats to your health and safety and cognizant of emergency exits and other paths to safety.
 CSI Situational Awareness training teaches individuals techniques to increase their awareness and plan and prepare to respond to potentially dangerous situations.
 Click here to request this CSI/CSS training.

 De-Escalation is a method to prevent potential violence.
 Individuals are encouraged to use purposeful actions, verbal communications, and body language to calm a potentially dangerous situation.
 Your safety and the safety of others is the highest priority.
-Click here to request a CSI training.

 Cybersecurity Training